ayan-b/templates/README.md

 # Templates

 This repository contains templates that I use most.
+Individual folders can be downloaded from here: https://minhaskamal.github.io/DownGit .
 1. Materialize CSS